TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 To mitigate this risk, one-way hash algorithms have been invented: The given password is one-way transformed to some different string (a hash), this hash is stored in the database instead of the plain text password.
 The idea is if you see the hash, you can not calculate back to the plain text password easily.
-That's why hashes are called "one-way": It's easily possible to calculate a hash from given password, but it is expensive (in terms of computation time) to calculate a password from a given hash.
+That's why hashes are called "one-way": It's easy to calculate a hash from given password, but it is expensive (in terms of computation time) to calculate a password from a given hash.
 If a user tries to log in and submits its password, the same one-way transformation is done again, if it is then identical with the hash stored in the database, the submitted password must have been correct and the login is granted.